The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

 It’s the whole “What if one person told all their friends, who in turn told all of their friends…” and so on and so forth.

-The beauty of this is that you don’t even need to rank!
+The beauty of this is you don’t even need to rank on Google!

 Half of them find it newsworthy and decide to share it with all of their friends.
 On average each person also has 100 friends.